 WE-space solutions focus on how black people support each other.
 Dr. Boyce Watkins is a big supporter and thinker in We Space solutions.
 He is a huge proponent of black-owned businesses.
 His “Black Wealth Bootcamp” teaches black people how to become independently wealthy and build an economy inside of America.
 Nation of Islam (NOI) professes black people should separate from America and start a newly independent country with the NOI at the helm.
 The central idea of these methods is if black people support each other, then we can overcome racism or create a small insulated community that we can thrive inside.

 IT-Space solutions focus on how the government can be utilized to change people’s actions.
-The most controversial versions of this, as stated earlier, was Affirmative Action and Quotas.
+The most controversial versions of this, as stated earlier, was Affirmative Action and quotas.
 Other methods include adequately funding inner-city schools, starting job training programs, and laws that prevent discriminatory hiring practices.
 The primary focus of these solutions involves the modifying of behavior through government control or providing public resources to the black community.

-If a proposed solution does not engage all three aspects of a problem, then it will not create long lasting effects or work for more than a few people.
+If a proposed solution does not engage all three aspects of a problem, then it will not create long-lasting effects or work for more than a few people.
 For example, if a person is very moral and intelligent, but is not allowed to go to school, then their life will not improve.
 If a group of individuals are fiercely supportive of one another but are not on a path of personal development, then they will not know what to support.
-If the government funnels money to a person who does not have the moral conviction to ensure the money will be poorly invested, then no real change will take place.
+If the government funnels money to a person who does not have the moral conviction to ensure the money will be well invested, then no real change will take place.
 The above examples are so simplistic the reader does not need more detail.
 However, the rest of the article will show how solutions that cover two of the three aspects are not sufficient either.

 Tulsa Black Wall St ( I and WE)